dexguitar/theshop/src/README.txt

 Launch:
-Execute in the terminal with administrator's privileges:
+Run in the terminal with administrator's privileges:
 1) npm install
 2) npm start